Tearth/Launch-Dashboard-API/Reddit.md

 ##### Have people used the API?

 Yes!
 [FlighbClub.io](https://www2.flightclub.io/) overlays webcast telemetry over the simulated launches.
 The webcast telemetry has helped to build trajectories in FlightClub.
 For example [this trajectory](https://www2.flightclub.io/result/2d?code=DEM1) of the DM-1 launch.
-As this [comparison photo] by __ shows, the analyzed telemetry used to create it is very accurate.
+As this [comparison photo](https://imgur.com/a/pbt4YWM) shows, the analyzed telemetry used to create it is very accurate.
+(Original photo by [@Mimikry_](https://twitter.com/Mimikry_))

 In addition, I've used the telemetry in posts like: [Iridium 8 Telemetry & Comparison between Block 4 and Block 5 ASDS Landing](https://www.reddit.com/r/spacex/comments/af7bco/iridium_8_telemetry_comparison_between_block_4/) and [Bangabandhu-1 Telemetry & Comparison between Block 5 and previous blocks](https://www.reddit.com/r/spacex/comments/8iwrml/bangabandhu1_telemetry_comparison_between_block_5/)